Jake-Grubb/python-link-checker/README.md

 | `Python 2.7.13`| https://www.python.org/downloads/release/python-2713/|
 | `W3C link-checker`| https://github.com/w3c/link-checker|

-**NOTE**: The program may work on other versions of Python, but these have not been fully tested and may have issues.
+**NOTE**: The program may work on other versions of Python 2, but these have not been fully tested and may have issues.
 Python 3 is **NOT** currently supported.

 ### Python Libraries
 **This program uses Python 2**, and assumes it is installed with your operating system.
 It does not require any additional libraries to be installed.